 Ben Daley is a devoted musician who has been playing the guitar/piano for over 10 years, and has spent years building up his knowledge and skills in music and he's still not stopping.

 Ben has completed Grade 5 ABRSM theory exam and Grade 5 practical Trinity Rock and Pop guitar exams with distinction, excelled in Level 3 NCEA Music and is currently working towards graduating with a Bachelor of Music (Composition) degree from Auckland University.

 Ben’s passion and talent for composing original works of music is immense.
 He won the prestigious Llewellyn Jones Piano Composition Competition 2020 and was also awarded First in Class for his Bachelor of Music Composition paper in both 2019 and 2020.

-With such a passion and incredible knowledge of music to go with his guitar skills, Ben’s students can have absolute faith that they will be learning not just how to play the guitar well, but how to play it with real musical understanding.
+With such a passion and incredible knowledge of music to go with his practical skills, Ben’s students can have absolute faith that they will be learning not just how to play an instrument, but how to play it with real musical understanding.

 Ryan Ivory is a true lover of music with knowledge and experience in a wide variety of styles, from Reggae to Heavy Metal and many genres in between.
 He has 14 years of experience playing Acoustic and Electric Guitar and also plays Bass.
 Ryan has performed with various bands and also enjoys composing and producing original music.

 In his final year at Avondale College, Ryan was awarded as top music student.
 From here he went on to complete a Bachelor’s Degree at the University of Auckland with double-majors in Music and Psychology.
 This educational experience greatly helped Ryan gain greater understandings of how music and people work, which was excellent preparation for teaching.